 - setting up automatic bill payments and grocery/prescription deliveries

-- organizing childcare for any other children or pets while you're in the hospital
+- organising childcare for any other children or pets while you're in the hospital